 Here are 5 key elements to keep in mind when crafting your elevator pitch.

 Take the macro approach

 An investor doesn’t want to get into the details of your business in the very first interaction.
 Think of an elevator pitch as the first and most important thing they learn about you and your company.
 There will be plenty of time to dive into details later, but for now think, act and speak big picture.
 And, remember the WHY.
 Much more important than the what and the how at this stage.

 Write it down, script it out

-Why?
-You’ll be able to fit more in your three sentence, 30 second pitch than if you relied on an off-the-cuff delivery filled with human speech traps like ums and uhs.
-But it’s not just about writing it down, the real skill is in the editing.
-What you take out is just as important as what you leave in.
-What am I taking out?
-Put simply, anything that doesn’t highlight or prove the worthiness of your idea.
+You’ll be able to fit more in your three sentence, 30 second pitch if you practice it than if you relied on an off-the-cuff delivery filled with human speech traps like ums and uhs.
+Through writing and editing it, you ensure you only communicate what is important and relevant and only keep those aspects that highlight or prove the worthiness of your idea.

 Say it aloud

 Once you’ve written it out, polished it and memorised it, say it aloud and really listen to what you’re saying.
 How’s your pace?
 Are you thinking too much about getting it all out in 30 seconds?
 Or are you delivering it with poise and punctuating your delivery with a pause or emphasis on key words?
 And what about your tone?
 Friendly, inviting, confident?
 Or obnoxious, aggressive, in your face?
 Or, MAYBE it’s shy, reserved or weak?
 Honestly, you can only tell once it’s spoken aloud.
 Now, once you’ve nailed that, take a friend, ride an elevator and practise it.
 Seriously, if you can deliver it successfully in a confined and maybe hot and crowded space, you’re already winning.